sangv07/selenium-python-framework-1/README.md

 ## Run
 '''
 Terminal
-first go to folder when you project reside. and run =>  tests/courses/register_courses_tests.py --browser chrome
+first go to folder when your project reside. and run =>  tests/courses/register_courses_tests.py --browser chrome
 '''